cobilab/eagle/README.md

 </pre>

 EAGLE package comes with scripts and a few programs to compute RAWs for outbreaks.
-It will filter and find RAWs, outputing a 3D plot.
+It will download sequences, pre-process and find RAWs with k belonging to the interval 11 to 14, outputing a 3D plot.

-Nevertheless, make sure that you have gnuplot installed on your Linux box.
+Nevertheless, make sure that you have gnuplot installed on your computer.
-If not use:
+If not, in linux use:

 <pre>
 sudo apt-get install gnuplot
 </pre>

+For OSX use brew.
 The output will be a 3D interactive plot, such as the following example:

 ![ScreenShot](/ebola.png)